(G73.5*) Myopathy in endocrine diseases

 How does a doctor diagnose

-• Blood tests to check for liver enzymes
+• Blood tests to measure levels of hormones, electrolytes, and enzymes

 Treatment and Medical Assistance